disturb16/finechat/README.md

 ## Removing the stack

-To stop everything you can run the follwing command.
+To stop everything you can run the following command.

 `docker stack rm finechat`